 - Heat oven to 325ºF.
 Cook bacon until done, but not crisp, and chop into small pieces.

 - In a large bowl mix the bacon, coconut chips, flaxseed, oats, sunflower seeds and nuts.

 - In a small saucepan heat the oil, syrup, cinnamon and salt.
 Pour over the nut mixture and combine.
 Mix in the egg white and spread granola on a baking sheet.
-Bake for 20 to 25 min, then let cool 20 min.
+Bake until it is dried out a bit, for 20 to 25 min, then let cool 20 min on the pan.
 Stir in dates.
-Store in an airtight container, int refrigerator, for up to 5 days.
+Store in an airtight container, in the refrigerator, for up to 5 days.